January in Paris: Moving and feasting

 Frenchie, Gregory Marchand, chef, Paris

-Frenchie himself, Gregory Marchand, chatting with patron at communal table in Frenchie bar à vin
+Frenchie himself, Gregory Marchand, chatting with a patron at a communal table in Frenchie bar à vin

 We shared butternut squash stuffed pasta, house-made country-style pâté, black scallops with shavings of black truffle, burratta, papardelle with boar sauce, and a bottle of Loire Valley white.
 We didn’t have room for dessert, regretfully, but a glass of cidre glace from Canada, (a delight I’ve enjoyed only once before, last summer in Whistler) was the perfect final sweet note to a wonderful meal and sojourn in the City of (De)Lights.Notre Dame, night, Paris, winter